Crown Heights (film)

 Crown Heights is a 2017 American biographical crime drama film written and directed by Matt Ruskin.
-Adapted from a This American Life podcast, the film tells the true story of Colin Warner who was wrongfully convicted of murder, and how his best friend Carl King devoted his life to proving Colin's innocence.
+Adapted from This American Life podcast, the film tells the true story of Colin Warner who was wrongfully convicted of murder, and how his best friend Carl King devoted his life to proving Colin's innocence.
 The film stars Lakeith Stanfield as Colin Warner and Nnamdi Asomugha as Carl King.

 It premiered in competition at the Sundance Film Festival on January 23, 2017 and won the Audience Award for U.S. Dramatic Film.
 The film was released on August 18, 2017, by Amazon Studios and IFC Films.

 Cast

 Production

 On August 6, 2015, it was announced that Matt Ruskin would direct a biographical film about wrongfully convicted prisoner Colin Warner based on his own script, which Lila Yacoub would produce along with Black Maple Films and iAm21 Entertainment.
 Lakeith Stanfield was added to the cast to play Warner who spent 20 years in prison for a crime he did not commit in 1980, when he was just 18 years old.
 Nnamdi Asomugha would also star as Carl King, Warner's lifelong friend who fought to prove Warner's innocence.
 On September 15, 2015, newcomer Natalie Paul was cast in the film.

 Principal photography on the film began on September 9, 2015 in New York City.